-Due to internal audits being performed by someone within your organisation, they usually won’t cost you anything, other than the time they take.
+Due to internal audits being performed by someone within your organization, they usually won’t cost you anything, other than the time they take.

 For external audits, you’ll need to find an external company to conduct it and pay for their service.
 External audits vary in price depending on the size of your company and how much work needs to be done.

-Despite the cost and time implications that a business audit requires, they can have a multitude of advantages for your organisation.
+Despite the cost and time implications that a business audit requires, they can have a multitude of advantages for your organization.